Saved from Development Hell

 - The games that eventually became Pokémon Red and Blue were initially announced in an early form in 1990, and didn't come out until 1996.

-- Dragon Quest VII entered development in 1996 for the 64DD, but switched to the Sony Playstation in 1997.
-It was not released until 2001, and its release basically let it get Overshadowed by Awesome considering that the Xbox and Playstation2 were already out and the Gamecube was just around the corner.
-Not to mention,it got complained because it looked dated, and still does seem quite dated translationwise with the engrish-y names for some things.
+- Dragon Quest VII entered development in 1996 for the Nintendo 64DD, but switched to the PlayStation in 1997.
+It was not released until 2001, and its release basically let it get Overshadowed by Awesome considering that the Xbox and PlayStation 2 were already out and the GameCube was just around the corner.
+Not to mention, it was complained about because it looked dated, and still does seem quite dated translationwise with the engrish-y names for some things.

 - Golden Sun: Dark Dawn arrived in late 2010, despite having been anticipated since 2003 at the latest.